dln

 Fillers often run sophisticated selection criteria to determine what orders they will fill and under what circumstances.
 Fillers additionally need to own sufficient inventory of the tokens on the appropriate chain to be able to execute an order they are bidding imposing limits on the competitiveness of filling entities based on their treasure and inventory management practices.
 As a result the range of orders that are filled differ between Fillers and can cause uncontested orders based on a number of factors including order value.
 It is not uncommon to see a tail off in Filler competition towards the higher value range.

-More than one order value range are filled my a small number of Fillers.
-This represents an increased risk of monopolistic filling as competition is not consistently high across all order values and could result in execution quality suffering.
+More than one order value range is only filled by a single Filler.
+This represents an increased risk of monopolistic filling and will likely result in execution quality suffering and the user receiving a worse price than they might have otherwise.

 Orders